CrunchyData/postgres-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b><a href="#postgresclusterspecmonitoringpgmonitorexporterconfigurationindex">configuration</a></b></td>
         <td>[]object</td>
         <td>Projected volumes containing custom PostgreSQL Exporter configuration.
 Currently supports the customization of PostgreSQL Exporter queries.
-If a "queries.yaml" file is detected in any volume projected using this field, it will be loaded using the "extend.query-path" flag: https://github.com/prometheus-community/postgres_exporter#flags Changing the values of field causes PostgreSQL and the exporter to restart.</td>
+If a "queries.yml" file is detected in any volume projected using this field, it will be loaded using the "extend.query-path" flag: https://github.com/prometheus-community/postgres_exporter#flags Changing the values of field causes PostgreSQL and the exporter to restart.</td>
+        <td>false</td>
+      </tr><tr>
+        <td><b><a href="#postgresclusterspecmonitoringpgmonitorexportercustomtlssecret">customTLSSecret</a></b></td>
+        <td>object</td>
+        <td>Projected secret containing custom TLS certificates to encrypt output from the exporter web server</td>
         <td>false</td>
       </tr><tr>
         <td><b>image</b></td>